With alcohol to-go sales ending, liquor rules need more permanent reforms

 Baked into the language of the bill was a provision to terminate it once the executive orders affecting bars and restaurants expired, meaning “establishments with an on-sale liquor license can no longer provide alcohol along with take-out food orders or deliveries,” the Minnesota Department of Public Safety Alcohol and Gambling Enforcement Division wrote on its website last week.

-Since it was instated as a temporary measure, it is not surprising that this rule is being rolled back.
-However, the issue still remains to be said that alcohol rules in Minnesota are restrictive, especially starting with off-site sales for craft breweries.
-Craft breweries are only allowed to sell in growlers, containers that consumers did not particularly like during the pandemic.
+Since it was instituted as a temporary measure, it is not surprising that this rule is being rolled back.
+However, the fact remains that alcohol rules in Minnesota are restrictive, especially for off-site sales for craft breweries.
+The changes made during the pandemic shone a light on that.
+Craft breweries, for instance, are only allowed to sell in growlers, containers that consumers did not particularly like during the pandemic.
+The suspension of this rule provided flexibility that is clearly important to the hospitality industry.

 Annie Henderson, co-owner of Forager Brewery in Rochester, Minn., said she received a notice about the rollback just two days before it took effect.